 - White sugar (clear) and ginger

-- Teow chew tau fu fa (brown palm sugar with black sesame seeds on top)
+- Teow chew style (brown palm sugar with black sesame seeds on top)

-Funny Mountain Soya Beancurd has firmly established itself as the place to get Ipoh famous tau fu fa!
-In fact, their recipe goes all the way back to 1952.
+Funny Mountain Soya Beancurd is well-known among tourists.
+Their recipe goes all the way back to 1952.

-It’s not just that long line of people that want to try their classic rendition of smooth (and overpriced) tau fu fa:
+It’s not just that long line of people that want to try their classic rendition of smooth tau foo fah:

 There are cars that will slow down in front of the shop so that they can give their takeaway orders to the staff too!

-Taste-wise, both the tau fu fa and soy milk are quite sweet.
+Taste-wise, we find that both their tau foo fah and soy milk are quite sweet.

 Compared to its competitor further along the road (Funny Mountain Soya Beancurd):

-Big Mom Beancurd Ipoh (靓妈豆花) offers its customers a lot more when it comes to how they serve tau fu fa.
+Big Mom Beancurd Ipoh (靓妈豆花) offers its customers a lot more when it comes to how they serve tau foo fah.

-They have a comfortable dining space, friendly staff, and many available flavors and toppings to dress their Ipoh tau fu fa!
+They have a comfortable and spacious dining space, friendly staff, and many available flavors, and toppings to dress their tau fu fa!

 Syrup Flavors (Weekends have more):